 Different training agencies have slightly different names for courses of the way in which you obtain that certification.
 For example: The Advanced Open Water certification for PADI requires that you have your open water certification and take the Advanced Open Water class.
 Their class consists on 5 open water dives of which one is a deep dive to greater then 60 feet and the other is a navigation dive.
 With PADI, you can become a Advanced Open Water Diver with as little at 9 total dives since you first started diving.
 Agencies such as NAUI, SDI and SSI require a greater amount of experience before they will issue the Advanced Open Water Diver certification .

-With SSI, most divers start with the Advanced Adventurer program which is 5 specialty dives of your choice.
+With SSI, most divers continue with the Advanced Adventurer program which is 5 specialty dives after their open water course.
 To obtain the Advanced Open Water or "AOW" diver lever with SSI, divers must complete 4 full specialty certifications of their choice and have a total of 24 logged dives.
 SSI awards the AOW certification as an recognition of accumulated experience rather then only having a 5 specialty dives.